Accounting & Finance

 Boosts sales

 BNPL can be a powerful sales tool, especially for big-ticket items.
-Customers who may have been hesitant to purchase due to the upfront cost can be more likely to buy when they know they can spread out the payments over time.
+Customers who may have hesitated to purchase due to the upfront cost can be more likely to buy when they know they can spread out the payments over time.
 It can lead to a significant increase in sales for your business.

 Convenient checkout experience